Violence as emotional dominance

 According to Professor Collins, emotional dominance of one's opponent is the key to what happens in violence-threatening situations.
 In his lecture he will consider what causes emotional dominance, looking at different types of situations such as prolonged struggles and stalemates, as well as the sequence of events and emotional expressions of those involved.
 Practical advice for dealing with violent situations will also be suggested.

 Violence as emotional dominance: Micro-sociological causes takes place on Thursday 26th September in the Birt Acres Lecture Theatre, Bute Building.
 It starts at 6.00pm with a reception beforehand at 5.30pm.
-Tickets are free but must be booked in advance by emailing firstname.lastname@example.org or by calling 029 2087 6935.
+Tickets are free but must be booked in advance by email@example.com or by calling 029 2087 6935.

 The Distinguished Lecture Series brings eminent and influential guest speakers to Cardiff University and a wider audience to showcase their work.
 Previous speakers include translator, playwright, novelist and poet Adam Thorpe; leading cultural historian Professor Robert Darnton; and Jon Crowcroft, Marconi Professor of Communications Systems in the Computer Laboratory at the University of Cambridge.
-All of the lectures are available to watch again here.